Isaac Albéniz: Biography

-In 1883 he met the teacher and composer Felip Pedrell, who inspired him to write Spanish music such as the Chants d'Espagne.
+In 1883, Albéniz met the teacher and composer Felip Pedrell, who inspired him to write Spanish music such as the Chants d'Espagne.
 The first movement (Prelude) of that suite, later retitled after the composer's death as Asturias (Leyenda), is now part of the classical guitar repertoire, even though it was originally composed for piano.
 Many of Albéniz's other compositions were also transcribed for guitar by Francisco Tárrega.
 At the 1888 Barcelona Universal Exposition, the piano manufacturer Érard sponsored a series of 20 concerts featuring Albéniz's music.

+Also in 1883, the composer married Rosina Jordana Lagarriga, daughter of the former mayor of the Gràcia district and a former student of Isaac.
+They had two children who lived into adulthood: Alfonso (1885–1941), who played for FC Barcelona in the early 1900s before embarking on a career as a diplomat, and Laura (1890–1944), who went on to become a renowned illustrator in the arts of drawing and painting.
+Another child, Enriqueta, died in infancy in 1886.
+His great-granddaughter is Cécilia Attias, former wife of Nicolas Sarkozy.

 The apex of Albéniz's concert career is considered to be 1889 to 1892 when he had concert tours throughout Europe.
 During the 1890s Albéniz lived in London and Paris.
 For London he wrote some musical comedies which brought him to the attention of the wealthy Francis Money-Coutts, 5th Baron Latymer.
 Money-Coutts commissioned and provided him with librettos for the opera Henry Clifford and for a projected trilogy of Arthurian operas.
 The first of these, Merlin (1898–1902), was thought to have been lost but has recently been reconstructed and performed.
 Albéniz never completed Lancelot (only the first act is finished, as a vocal and piano score), and he never began Guinevere, the final part.

-In 1900 he started to suffer from Bright's disease and returned to writing piano music.
-Between 1905 and 1908 he composed his final masterpiece, Iberia (1908), a suite of twelve piano "impressions".
+In 1900, Albéniz started to suffer from Bright's disease and returned to writing piano music.

+Between 1905 and 1908, Albéniz composed his final masterpiece, Iberia (1908), a suite of twelve piano "impressions".
-In 1883 the composer married his student Rosina Jordana.
-They had two children who lived into adulthood: Laura (a painter) and Alfonso (who played for Real Madrid in the early 1900s before embarking on a career as a diplomat).
-Another child, Blanca, died in 1886, and two other children died in infancy.
-His great-granddaughter is Cécilia Attias, former wife of Nicolas Sarkozy.